webrecorder/pywb/docs/manual/owb-to-pywb-config.rst

 Path Index Configuration
 ------------------------

-OpenWayback supports a path index that can be used to lookup a WARC by filename and map to an exact path.
+OpenWayback supports a 'path index' that can be used to lookup a WARC by filename and map to an exact path.
 For compatibility, pywb supports the same path index lookup, as well as loading WARC files by path or URL prefix.